mmbdtp/mmbdtp.github.io/modules/linux/_posts/unix_intro.md

 Type **Terminal** and press **Enter.**

+Alternatively, you can open the *Applications* folder, then *Utilities* and double-click on *Terminal*.

+- :bulb: After you have opened the Terminal, if you mouse over the icon for the Terminal in the Dock and select _Options_, uyou can tell MacOS to keep the icon available in your Dock.

 You should now see a window with a command-line prompt.

 ```
 computername:~ username$
 ```
 The command-line prompt typically displays the name of your computer, the current working directory and your username.
 It ends with a **$** sign, waiting for you to enter a command.

 When you first open the Terminal app, you are likely to find yourself in your home directory associated with your username and account on the MacBook.
 The tilde sign ~ represents a shortcut designation for that directory within Unix file systems

 ---